Key Takeaways

 The good news?
 Getting Amazon customer reviews doesn’t have to be that hard.

-As a result of 10+ years of Amazon Consulting experience, I’m going to show you EXACTLY what to do for Amazon Seller Central Sellers, Amazon Vendor Central Sellers and those selling Amazon B2B that you can actually do today and that won’t violate Amazon’s TOS.
+I’m going to show you EXACTLY what to do for Amazon Seller Central Sellers, Amazon Vendor Central Sellers and those selling Amazon B2B that you can actually do today and that won’t violate Amazon’s TOS.

 This is how to ask customers for reviews on Amazon: